-Our government's Innovation and Change Agenda builds on an already strong health system, and helps ensure that we are making the most of every dollar while continuing to provide top notch care to B.C. families.
-New approaches will allow us to make improvements for patients in rural and urban areas as well as improvements to primary health care that will have lasting benefits.
+B.C. health care is already one of the most efficient in the country.
+We have the second-lowest costs per capita and deliver the best outcomes.
+Our government's Innovation and Change Agenda builds on an already strong health system, and helps ensure that we are making the most of every dollar while continuing to provide top-notch care to B.C. families.
+We will continue to innovate, with new approaches will allow us to make improvements for patients in rural and urban areas as well as improvements to primary health care that will have lasting benefits.

-Major health care investments in coming years include hospitals, clinics, and residential and complex-care buildings.
+Major health-care investments in coming years include hospitals, clinics, and residential and complex-care buildings.
 Investments in equipment like CT scanners, MRIs, and lab and surgical equipment ensure the needs of B.C.'s growing population can be met.
 Key projects include:

-- Surrey Memorial's new \$512-million critical-care tower, to be completed in 2014. - Kelowna's \$393 million Interior Heart and Surgical Centre, due to be completed by 2016. - Children's and Women's Hospital Redevelopment, costing \$680 million, will roll out in three phases. - North Island Hospitals Projects mean a forecast \$600 million in spending on new facilities for the Comox Valley and Campbell River by 2017. - Major projects at St. Paul's, Royal Columbian, Vancouver General Hospital, Royal Inland Hospital, Lions Gate Hospital, Lakes District Hospital and Queen Charlotte/Haida Gwaii Hospital.
+- Surrey Memorial's new \$512-million critical-care tower, to be completed in 2014. - ▶ Kelowna's \$393-million Interior Heart and Surgical Centre, due to be completed by 2016. - ▶ Children's and Women's Hospital Redevelopment, costing \$680 million, will roll out in three phases. - North Island Hospitals Projects mean a forecast \$600 million in spending on new facilities for the Comox Valley and Campbell River by 2017. - Major projects at St. Paul's, Royal Columbian, Vancouver General Hospital, Royal Inland Hospital, Lions Gate Hospital, Penticton Hospital, Lakes District Hospital and Queen Charlotte/Haida Gwaii Hospital.